Bruce Alva Gimbel: Career

-Gimbel worked up through the ranks and in 1953, his father retired and he became president of Gimbels which had at the time over $300 million in sales 15 stores and 20,000 employees.
-Faced with declining sales at its downtown stores, he expanded the chain into the suburbs and using a newly established network of local buying offices in France, Italy, Spain, Germany and England, he stocked his stores with foreign manufactured copies of name brand merchandise.
-Both tactics worked for a time but facing the new economic reality, in 1965 he closed Saks Fifth Avenue's 34th street flagship store and soon after, in 1968, he forced his cousin, Adam Long Gimbel (husband of Sophie Gimbel), who operated the 31 store Saks Fifth Avenue chain, to retire.
-In 1972, he established a Gimbels store for $30 million on the Upper East Side thinking that he could capture the neighborhood's wealthy residents; the store was a failure.
+Gimbel worked up through the ranks at Gimbels, becoming president upon his father's retirement in 1953.
+The company at the time had over $300 million in sales, 15 stores, and 20,000 employees.
+Faced with declining sales at its downtown stores, he expanded the chain into the suburbs; and using a newly established network of local buying offices in France, Italy, Spain, Germany, and England, he stocked his stores with imported copies of name-brand merchandise.
+Both tactics worked for a time, but facing a new economic reality, he closed Saks Fifth Avenue's 34th street flagship store in 1965.
+Soon after, in 1968, he forced his cousin, Adam Long Gimbel (husband of Sophie Gimbel), who operated the 31-store Saks Fifth Avenue chain, to retire.
+In 1972, he established a Gimbels store for $30 million on the Upper East Side, thinking he could capture the neighborhood's wealthy residents; the store was a failure.
 In July 1973, Gimbels was purchased for $205 million by Brown & Williamson Tobacco Corporation, the country's third-largest tobacco company.
 He retired in 1975.
 In 1986, the Gimbels brand was retired.